 Browns Ferry Facts

 - Browns Ferry employees give back to the community through volunteer work, including the renovation of the playground at a Decatur elementary school and park clean-up days.
-They also contribute to the Browns Ferry Spirit Fund, an employee-funded and volunteer-operated community-assistance program that has helped plant employees and neighbors for more than 20 years.
+They also contribute to the Browns Ferry Spirit Fund, an employee-funded and volunteer-operated community assistance program that has helped plant employees and neighbors for more than 20 years.
 In addition, employees donate to the annual Combined Federal Campaign, which allows them to target their pledges to local charities and non-profits that help those in need in our community.

 History of Browns Ferry

 Browns Ferry Nuclear Power Plant was named after a ferry in Lawrence County, Ala., at the crossing of the Browns Ferry Road from Huntsville to Courtland, Ala.
 The North Alabama ferry was originally operated by the Cherokee family of John Brown and historically recorded as being used as early as November 1813 by local Cherokee Cuttyatoy.
-John Brown's daughter Patsy married Captain John D. Chisholm who acted as an attorney for Chickamauga Chief Doublehead who lived at Doublehead's Town at Browns Ferry.
-Betsy, another daughter of John Brown, married a Cox and for a short period the ferry was called Cox's Ferry, but it later reverted back to Browns Ferry.
+John Brown's daughter Patsy married Captain John D. Chisholm who acted as an attorney.
+Betsy, another daughter of John Brown, married a Cox and for a short period, the ferry was called Cox's Ferry, but it later reverted back to Browns Ferry.